ghzserg/zmod/wiki/Zmod_en.md

 - Data is transmitted from the printer to the cloud using encryption.
 - Access to the cloud from anywhere also uses encryption.
 - The user only sees their own printers and cannot connect to others.
+- Access to user printers is protected by login and password

 How to get login and password:
 1. Connect to the bot [@zmod_help_bot](https://t.me/zmod_help_bot)